mjmunger/ClonezillaRemoteRestore/README.md

 	WARNING: This also assumes that we're using eth0.
 That means you need to instruct your clients / employees to connect to the router / switch / whatever with an ethernet cable.
 NO WIRELESS IS SUPPORTED.

 8. Ensure the tun driver is loaded: add 'tun' to /etc/modules on its own line.
-9. apt-get install chkconfig
+9. (REMOVED)
-10. Make sure that ssh starts on boot: 'chkconfig ssh on'
+10. Make sure that ssh starts on boot: 'update-rc.d ssh enable'
 11. Ctrl+D to exit chroot
 12. BACKUP what you just did:
 	cd /tmp/